The correct breathing technique during swimming

 It’s important to train with a qualified teacher, especially if you want to become an advanced swimmer.
 The tips and tricks that we mentioned above are just the beginning.
 An intermediate swimmer will probably find them very basic, but they are a great help for those who have been struggling with breathing under water for some time.
 Also, reading about it and practicing it are two different things.
 These tips may sounds easy, however, when in the water, you may need the guidance of someone who’s been teaching this for years.

-If you live in London and are looking for private swimming lessons and a private swimming teacher for help, you can reach out to Adam.
+If you are looking for swimming lessons and a private swimming teacher in London for help, you can reach out to Adam.
 He is a fully-qualified private coach with years of experience.
 Whether you own a pool or you wish to train in a residential pool in and around SW London, Adam’s flexible schedule will make things easier for you.

 Until then, don’t forget to concentrate on the following while under water: